hwong103/bayesian-ab-tester/README.md

 1. Create a GitHub Gist:
    - Go to https://gist.github.com/
    - Sign in to your GitHub account
-   - Create a new private gist (no need to add any files)
+   - Click "New gist"
+   - Set the filename to `ab_test_history.json`
+   - Copy the content from [ab_test_history_initial.json](ab_test_history_initial.json) into the file content
+   - Select "Private" (recommended for privacy)
+   - Click "Create secret gist"
    - Copy the Gist ID from the URL (the long string of characters)

 2. Create a GitHub Personal Access Token:
    - Go to https://github.com/settings/tokens
    - Click "Generate new token"
+   - Give it a descriptive name like "AB Test Calculator"
    - Select "Gist" scope
-   - Generate the token and copy it
+   - Generate the token and copy it (keep it secure!)

 3. Configure sync in the calculator:
    - Open the "Test History" tab